How Much Does Air Duct Cleaning Cost?

 Mold and Mildew Removal

-Expect to pay 25 to 30 percent more for custom-designed ducts.
+Homeowners can expect to pay 25 to 30 percent more for custom-designed ducts.
 The job will take longer than cleaning stock ductwork since the cleaning professionals need to take their time and make sure they do the job right.
 Custom ductwork increases the labor cost and may require specialized tools or techniques.

 Air Duct Coating